Alexsandr-Random/SSL-Expiration-Check/readme.md

 * Monitor one or list of domains ssl certififcates expiration dates
 * Send notifications before 30 and 7 days expiration of certificates

+/This script inspired by script from aperto.fr you can find it with .original defenition/
 ____
 How to install it and use?